The 7-step roadmap for emerging from COVID-19 successfully

 18 May 2020

-As the COVID-19 situation continues, Vincent Luciani, Global COO at Artefact, summarises his key advice for brands and shares strategies for immediate in-crisis reactions and long-term planning
+As the COVID-19 situation continues, Vincent Luciani, Global COO at Artefact, shares key advice for brands and strategies for immediate in-crisis reactions and long-term planning

 As data and digital service providers, we have been experiencing working with our clients to navigate through the COVID-19 situation for more than two month.
 And as techsavvy data enthusiasts, we are excited to witness that technology is helping companies accelerate their business recovery.